10 Essential Pet Care Tips Every Pet Owner Should Know

 6. Create a Safe, Comfortable Environment

 For dogs, ensure your yard or balcony is secure.
-For cats, keep toxic plants, strings, and small objects out of reach.
+For cats, remove toxic plants, strings and small objects they could swallow.

-Temperature control is also key: avoid leaving pets outside in extreme heat or cold.
+Temperature matters too: avoid exposing pets to extreme heat or cold.

 Pet Care